- Your investments are important. Advisory Services can help them receive the care they deserve.

 Using an advisory program

-Workiing with a professional to manage your investments can help you gain confidence and save time when you use the services of an advisory program.
+You can save time and have a professional manage your investments when you use the services of an advisory program.

 Advisory programs generally fall into two categories.
 One gives another party the power to make decisions for your account’s day-to-day management.
 This means you can allow a portfolio manager — in some cases your Financial Advisor — to decide when to buy, sell, and hold investments without consulting you.